whlsxl/firim/README.md

 # TODO

 * Export all app infomation to a file
 * Generate a web page show all the app's link and infomations
 * Show the app list, and export all app infomations to a file
+* force reset icon